MEDIC ST 5014BHO - Anaesthesia, Pain Medicine & Intensive Care V Pt 2

 1. Attendance at and participation in all rostered clinical activities

-2. Active participation in PBL sessions
+2. Active participation in PBL sessions and completion of quizzes that relate to each PBL.

 1. Professional behaviour